euan-smith/property-descriptor/README.md

 # Contributing
 In lieu of a coding style, please use the style of the existing code as an example.

+# Release History
+- 1.0.0
+  - Initial release, all test passing
+- 1.0.1
+  - Added coveralls, 100% coverage
+- 1.1.0
+  - Made the chainable methods return new objects, no longer possible to accidentally modify a reference to a prop object - warning also removed from doc.
+  - Removed some code that had become unessesary due to the above change.
+  - Reduced the code size a little

 #License